-Haxor3k is now emotionally invested in the attack.
-Haxor3k flies to Alex's city to physically monitor the front of LBS LLP's office and observes as Alex arrives and then immediately departs the office, heading for a coffee shop.
-Reviewing Alex's public social media accounts, Haxor3k identifies three Instagram photos tagged with the name of a coffee shop near LBS LLP's office, the same shop Alex just entered and set down a bag at an empty table.
-Haxor3k wanders into the coffee shop and brushes past the unoccupied table, surreptitiously picking up the bag and cellphone.
-It walks back to its car, opens the laptop and tries the password phished from Alex the previous day.
+Illustration #12: A stolen laptop Alex arrives at a favourite Haxor3k is now emotionally coffee shop, setting a bag invested in the attack. and phone down at a table to Haxor3k flies to Alex's city secure a prime spot.
+Return- to physically monitor the ing from the counter, Alex is front of LBS LLP's office and alarmed when both are miss- observes as Alex arrives and ing. then immediately departs Alex knows that the phone the office, heading for a cof- has a password and finger- fee shop.
+Reviewing Alex's print reader, so at least it is public social media accounts, secure.
+The laptop, too.
+It Haxor3k identifies three In- was automatically encrypted stagram photos tagged with right after it was purchased: the name of a coffee shop as soon as Alex logged into near LBS LLP's office, the the system with LBS LLP ac- same shop Alex just entered count credentials, LBS's Mo- and set down a bag at an bile Device Management empty table.
+Haxor3k wan- policy configured device en- ders into the coffee shop and cryption and auto-lock re- brushes past the unoccupied quirements. table, surreptitiously picking Alex checks at the counter, up the bag and cellphone.
+It but no one in the busy shop walks back to its car, opens saw who took the bag.
+Alex the laptop and tries the pass- returns to the office and asks word phished from Alex the that the lost phone and lap- previous day.
 No luck.
-The laptop remains locked.
-Turning to the cellphone, it is again frustrated by a password on the phone.

-Haxor3k turns off the laptop and extracts its storage drive, connecting it to another computer.
-Unfortunately, the device is encrypted and thus unreadable.
+The top be remotely wiped. laptop remains locked.
+Turn- ing to the cellphone, it is The phone can't be located, again frustrated by a pass- but the wipe command is is- word on the phone. sued: the next time the Haxor3k turns off the laptop phone comes online, the L and extracts its storage drive,